-- 6.1.1 Educating students, both inside and outside the classroom is the School's primary purpose.
+6.1.1 Educating students, both inside and outside the classroom, studio, or laboratory is the College's primary purpose.
 Therefore, performance in teaching carries the greatest weight in the evaluation of faculty.
-All aspects of teaching, including preceptorial teaching, will be evaluated in order to gain a clear understanding of each faculty member's performance. - 6.1.2 In broad terms excellence in teaching is characterized by: - 6.1.2.1 A thorough and current command of the subject matter, teaching techniques and methodologies of the disciplines one teaches as defined by program standards. - 6.1.2.2 Sound course design and delivery in all teaching assignments, whether program or General Studies, introductory or advanced offerings, as evident in clear learning goals and expectations, content reflecting the best available scholarship and teaching techniques aimed at student learning. - 6.1.2.3.
+All aspects of teaching, including preceptorial teaching, will be evaluated in order to gain a clear understanding of each faculty member's performance.

+6.1.2 In broad terms excellence in teaching is characterized by:

+6.1.2.1 A thorough and current command of the subject matter, teaching techniques and methodologies of the disciplines one teaches.

+6.1.2.2 Sound course design and delivery in all teaching assignments - whether program or General Studies, introductory or advanced offerings - as evident in clear learning goals and expectations, content reflecting the best available scholarship or artistic practices, and teaching techniques aimed at student learning.

+6.1.2.3.
 The ability to organize course material and to communicate this information effectively.
-The development of a comprehensive syllabus for each course taught, including expectations, grading and attendance policies and the timely provision of copies to students.
+The development of a comprehensive syllabus for each course taught, including expectations, grading and attendance policies, and the timely provision of copies to students.

-- 6.1.2.4 Excellence in teaching also entails respect for students as members of the Stockton academic community, the effective response to student questions, and the timely evaluation of and feedback to students. - 6.1.3 Where appropriate, additional measures of teaching excellence include but are not limited to: - 6.1.3.1 Ability to use technology in teaching. - 6.1.3.2 The capacity to relate the subject matter to other fields of knowledge. - 6.1.3.3 Seeking opportunities outside the classroom to enhance student learning of the subject matter.
-Service learning activities and advising student organizations are examples of this attribute.
+6.1.2.4 Excellence in teaching also entails respect for students as members of the Stockton academic community, the effective response to student questions, and the timely evaluation of and feedback to students.

+6.1.3 Where appropriate, additional measures of teaching excellence are:

+6.1.3.1 Ability to use technology in teaching.

+6.1.3.2 The capacity to relate the subject matter to other fields of knowledge.

+6.1.3.3 Seeking opportunities outside the classroom to enhance student learning of the subject matter.